ndilieto/uacme/README.md

 kZjqYgAss_sl4XXDfFq-jeQV1_lqsE76v2BoCGegFk4.2evcXalKLhAybRuxxE-HkSUihdzQ7ZDAKA9EZYrTXwU
 ```
 After setting up the web server you can then type 'y' followed by a newline on
-uacme's input.
+**uacme**'s input.
 This will notify the ACME server that it can proceed with the
 challenge verification.
-If the procedure was successful uacme will save the
+If the procedure was successful **uacme** will save the
 certificate and the key at:
 ```
 /path/to/uacme.d/www.your.domain.com/cert.pem
 /path/to/uacme.d/private/www.your.domain.com/key.pemt
 ```
 Note other types of challenges are possible.
 If you type anything other than
-'y', uacme will skip the challenge and propose a different one.
+'y', **uacme** will skip the challenge and propose a different one.
 The easiest
 is http-01 but any other type can be dealt with.
 Keep in mind that challenge
 types may be served in random order by the server.
 Do not make any assumptions
-and read uacme's output carefully.
+and read **uacme**'s output carefully.

 ## Automating updates
 Use the -h flag: